run2bizdocs/docs/en-us/docs/4biz-helium/platform-administration/questionnaires/ticket-template.md

 ## Before getting started

-The Questionnaire type ticket template, requires the previous registration of a questionnaire.
+The Questionnaire type ticket/change template, requires the previous registration of a questionnaire.

-The Builder type ticket template, requires the previous registration of Builder form.
+The Builder type ticket/change template, requires the previous registration of Builder form.

 ## Procedure

-1. Access the functionality through the main menu System > Ticket Template;
+1. Access the functionality through the main menu System > Ticket/Change Template;
 2. Click on "New";
 3. The type of template selected will define the fields to fill: